Divorce Lawyers in Clearwater, FL

 Florida has done away with the concepts of “custody” and “primary residential care.”

-The Parenting Plan also addresses which school the child will attend, how decision will be made about the child’s education, health, religious training and other important aspects of the children’s lives.
+The Parenting Plan also addresses which school the child will attend, how the decision will be made about the child’s education, health, religious training and other important aspects of the children’s lives.
 Extra-curricular activities and the cost of medical insurance, and uninsured medical expenses are addressed as well.
 Virtually every aspect of the children’s lives, including who gets to claim the children as a tax deduction is determined by the Parenting Plan.

 Prior to any settlement negotiations, we make sure our client is aware of all of the options available in a Parenting Plan and Time-Sharing schedule so that they can make informed decisions about the Parenting Plan they are attempting to negotiate.